 AWS has spent years extending its services into customers’ premises, which lets you build hybrid with the same tools and APIs as the cloud:

 - AWS Direct Connect: a private, dedicated network connection between your premises and AWS, with consistent latency and more bandwidth than an internet link.
+It can be contracted as a dedicated connection or through a partner.

 - AWS Site-to-Site VPN: an encrypted connection over the internet between your network and AWS — the usual starting point before a dedicated link.